samjain2907/Personal-Website/README.md

 You are welocme to introduce even very basic changes to it.
 You can also create new issues and start working on it.
+It would be beneficial for someone who has not yet introduced to using git and github.
+If you have solved some issues earlier try to leave it for someone who is entirely a beginner.
 Thanks!